Tag Archive for: wrong plant wrong place

 Lovely clematis flowers

+Clematis flowers are so pretty.
 Do you ever find yourself transfixed by a pretty face flower?
 I have.
 In fact, I’ve rarely seen a flower that I didn’t like.
-However, sometimes it’s easy to get fooled by a pretty face, or in this case, a flower.
+However, sometimes a pretty face, or in this case, a flower, can easily fool us.

 Over the weekend, I made a quick trip to my local grocery store where I noticed a display of beautiful flowering plants that stopped me dead in my tracks.